boazbk/tcs/lec_11_running_time.md

 However, even if the promises of quantum computing are fully realized, it still seems that the extended Church-Turing thesis is fundamentally or "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
 We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,  and we still have hierarchy and uncomputability results.^[Note that indeed, quantum computing is _not_ a challenge to the Church Turing itself, as a function is computable by a quantum computer if and only if it is computable by a "classical" computer or a NAND++ program.
 It is only the running time of computing the  function that can be affected by moving to the quantum model. ]
 Moreover, for most (though not all!) concrete problems we care about, the prospect of quantum computing does not seem to change their time complexity.
-In particular, out of all the example problems mentioned in the previous lecture, as far as we know, the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.
+In particular, out of all the example problems mentioned in [chapefficient](){.ref}, as far as we know, the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.

 ## Lecture summary